QuentinRa/blog.quentinra.dev/maths/graph/terms/connected.md

 A graph is connected (`connexe`) if we only have one connected component (`composante connexe`).
 Otherwise, we are calling the graph disconnected (`non connexe`).

-A connected component is subgraph of $G$ while all vertex inside are connected.
+A connected component $C$, is a subgraph of $G$ in which every vertex inside is connected to at least one other vertex inside $C$.
 A strong component (`composante connexe maximale`) is a connected component in which we can't add more vertex inside.

 **Algorithm**